Sept 4 – 14, 2015

 Changchun right from the point of my arrival threw a formidable challenge to me that it was willing to be soft on me on many things but not on the language barrier.
 At the station, I was able to get into a cab.
 I held the seats tight as I couldn’t find the seat belts and the rugged, shaved-head young driver with a cigarette between his fingers drove the cab as if he were training himself for the coming F1 race in Shanghai.
 My curiosity to communicate in broken Chinese with the cab driver, as I did in Beijing earlier, evaporated in fear with my eyes sticking on the road.
 I was happy to reach the hotel and with 3 RMB tips, the driver recovered all his lost energy to get out of his cab and helped me with the luggage.

-As I was about to get relieved, the comfort soon disappeared at the hotel’s reception desk as my broken Chinese became a matter of 10 minutes ordeal of non-stop laughter with one of the receptionists started taking a picture of me.
-She must have thought that moments like that was a rare gift in her otherwise dull reception job.
+As I was about to get relieved, the comfort soon disappeared at the hotel’s reception desk as my broken Chinese became a 10 minutes ordeal of non-stop laughter with one of the receptionists started taking a picture of me.
+She must have thought that moments like that were a rare gift in her otherwise dull reception job.

 Soon as I have settled down, I am picking up small interesting characteristics of the 中国人.
-NBA is so popular that you might see ragtag guy in the bus checking NBA scores using an old, almost broken iphone.
-Rolling shirts half way over one’s belly is a usual sight, even don’t get surprised if a guy does that sitting in an expensive SUV.
+NBA is so popular that you might see a ragtag guy in the bus checking NBA scores using an old, almost broken iPhone.
+Rolling shirts halfway over one’s belly is a usual sight, even don’t get surprised if a guy does that sitting in an expensive SUV.
 Oh!
 And I have seen only women with determined faces behind the wheels of the Range Rovers on Bejing and Changchun streets.
 Fabulous!

 I am living in a dormitory, which is inside a huge campus.
 I take a walk on every other day to the shop by the building to buy my daily fruits.
 I have become ‘我的加拿大 朋友’/ ‘my friend from Canada’ for the owner of the shop, a woman who helps me buy fruits.
 I have also started enjoying the food and have yet to be disappointed by Chinese food here!